psycore8/shencode/README.md

 # ShenCode

-A multi purpose tool for shellcode operations
+A multi purpose tool for shellcode operations.

 ![](shencode-051.png)